cloud-native-toolkit/terraform-gitops-cp4d-deployer/README.md

 - There is a known permission issue for iterative gitops workflows.
 After content within the GitOps repo is updated, the deployer job ends with a permission failure.
 This module should be used for fresh installations only, until the permission issue is resolved.
 - This module supports ODF storage only.
 It does not support Portworx storage.
-- Unit tests for this module only test creation of the deployer job.
-They do not test the end to end deployment using the Cloud Pak Deployer, which has its own automated testing.
--
+- Executing `terraform destroy` with this module will cleanup the GitOps namespace, but will not automatically clean up the Cloud Pak for Data instance.